-The proposed extension is not therefore considered to harm the character of the dwellinghouse or the visual amenity of the streetscene.
+The proposed extensions and alterations are not therefore considered to harm the character of the dwellinghouse or the visual amenity of the streetscene.

-It is noted that the proposed extension is the same as previously proposed under FUL/2017/0518, although the width is 3.9 metres less as it does not extend behind the garage.
+It is noted that the extensions are the same as those previously proposed under FUL/2017/0518, although the rear extension currently proposed does not extend behind the garage and its width is 3.9 metres less.
 The previous application was not refused on design grounds and by virtue of not being included within the refusal reasons the extensions were therefore deemed acceptable.